Classical route to ergodicity and scarring in collective quantum systems: Discussion and outlook

-Furthermore, in the mixed phase-space regime, the gradual disappearance of the regular islands gives rise to the instability of the steady states, which in turn results in the formation of the quantum scar.
-Such scarring phenomena in the collective quantum systems is clearly evident from the accumulation of semiclassical phase space density surrounding the unstable fixed points or periodic orbits.
-Even in the driven models such as kicked top and kicked coupled top, oscillations in the dynamics for the smallest periodic orbits or 2-cycles are a clear signature of scarring.
-On the contrary, such apriori connection with the unstable dynamics in the formation of many-body quantum scars (MBQS) in a generic interacting quantum system is missing, where certain states are protected by an emergent symmetry, that gives rise to athermal dynamics.
+Furthermore, in the mixed phase space regime, the gradual disappearance of the regular islands gives rise to the instability of the steady states, which in turn results in the formation of the quantum scars.
+Such scarring phenomena in the eigenstates of the collective quantum systems is clearly evident from the accumulation of semiclassical phase space density surrounding the unstable fixed points or periodic orbits.
+Even in the driven models such as kicked top and kicked coupled top, a similar scarring behavior due to the smallest unstable periodic orbits called 2-cycles can be probed from the stroboscopic dynamics.
+On the contrary, such apriori connection with the unstable dynamics in the formation of many-body quantum scars (MBQS) in a generic interacting quantum system is missing.
+In this case, certain states are protected by an emergent symmetry, that gives rise to athermal dynamics.
 The dynamical constraints like the projection operators in the `PXP' model play a crucial role in the formation of MBQS, which are a subject of intense research \cite{Abanin_Rydberg_scar2018,Papic_Rydberg_scar2018, Abanin_scars_review2021, Moessner_scars_review2022}.
-However, the use of the Matrix product states has revealed the mixed phase space structure of the PXP model, which is very promising for understanding an equivalent classical picture behind the formation of MBQS in a generic many-body system.
+Remarkably, the use of time dependent matrix product states (MPS) for the PXP model has revealed a mixed phase space structure corresponding to the scarring phenomena \cite{Abanin_PRX2020}.
+This approach seems promising for understanding an equivalent classical picture behind the formation of MBQS in a generic many-body system.
 Moreover, studies in the two-component BJJ reveal that the underlying classicality, as well as the formation of scars, can be captured from the appearance of a few large eigenvalues in the entanglement spectrum, which has also been observed in other spin systems \cite{Heisenberg_clusters2023}.
-Therefore, it is tempting to use low dimensional MPS to explore the underlying classicality of a generic many-body system, in analogy with the coherent states of a collective large spin system.
+Therefore, it is tempting to use low dimensional MPS to explore the underlying classicality of a generic many-body system in terms of low entanglement, in analogy with the coherent states of a collective large spin system.